 Orgain Organic Protein Plant Based Powder Benefits and Effectiveness

 I’ll discuss all the flavorings in the “Taste” section below, so let’s focus on the rest of the ingredients here.
 Firstly, this product does a good job of being soy-free while still offering complete proteins.
 I would have preferred it to list how much of each amino acid is contained in one scoop, but I’m nonetheless confident that pea, brown rice, chia, and hemp provide all the essential amino acids.

 There’s nothing to write home about in regards to the vitamin content, since there aren’t any listed.
 But a definite bonus of this product is the 4 percent of your daily calcium and 15 percent of your iron, two minerals that can sometimes be a little tough to get on a plant based diet.
 That said, I would have liked at least some Vitamin C in this product, which helps plant based iron to absorb.

 This isn’t a particularly low carb protein powder: 15 grams of carbs for 21 grams of protein.
 The carb count is a little controversial because some folks feel that carbs from fiber and carbs from sugar alcohol (the erythritol) don’t “count,” or don’t absorb the same way regular carbs do like starches and sugars.
 It’s hard to make a statement either way on this one, but I will point out that among some people, sugar alcohol can cause digestive problems like gas and cramping.
-It probably won’t be an issue since there are just 5 grams per scoop, but people with extra sensitive stomachs may be wary.
+Extra sensitive stomachs may be wary.